OpenNews/srccon/_transcripts_archive/2016/SRCCON2016-peer-review-data-stories.md

----
-layout: 2015_layout
-title: Session Transcripts
-subtitle: A live transcription team captured the SRCCON sessions that were most conducive to a written record—about half the sessions, in all.
-section: docs
-sub-section: interior
-background: remote
----
-# How can we peer review our data stories?
+How can we peer review our data stories?

-### Session facilitator(s): Ariana Giorgi, Christine Zhang

-### Day & Time: Thursday, 12-1pm
+Session facilitator(s): Ariana Giorgi, Christine Zhang Day & Time: Thursday, 12-1pm

-### Room: Boardroom
+Room: Boardroom

 ARIANA: Okay.
 If everyone could start to take their seats.
 If we get get your attention.
 Hello.
 Thank you, Justin.
 Okay, so I'm Ariana Giorgi, and I'm a computational journalist at the Dallas Morning News.
 And I work on visualizations and, also, analysis Christine?